epogrebnyak/product-topics/SUBMISSION.md

 Julio Oliveira
 --------------

-Small questions for a team building a loan calculator.
+Small questions for a team building a loan calculator (2-3h).

 Kristof Pongracz
 ----------------